technologiestiftung/zuwendungsdatenbank/README.md

 1. clean.js
 2. Open in Excel and Save as UTF8-CSV (yes, don't ask me why - it works)
 3. cluster.js

+## TODO

+recheck all with ADZ and unknown

+Cross-Filter and Facetted Browsing